Drometrizole trisiloxane

 Drometrizole trisiloxane (INCI) is a lipophilic benzotriazole derivative marketed as Mexoryl XL by L'Oréal and is used in sunscreens to absorb UV radiation.
 It is a broad-spectrum UV absorber with two absorption peaks, one at 303 nm (UVB) and one at 344 nm (UVA).
-Just like Mexoryl SX (ecamsule), it is used exclusively in products by L'Oréal owned brands.
-Drometrizole trisiloxane and ecamsule are often used together, because they show a synergistic effect in protection.
+Drometrizole trisiloxane and ecamsule (Mexoryl SX) are often used together, because they show a synergistic effect in UV protection.

 Availability

 Sunscreens with drometrizole trisiloxane are approved within the EU, Canada, Australia, Japan, and other countries, but not in the United States.